spatie/laravel-sitemap/README.md

 #### Adding alternates to links

 Multilingual sites may have several alternate versions of the same page (one per language).
-Based on the previous example adding an alterante can be done as follows:
+Based on the previous example adding an alternate can be done as follows:

 ```php
 use Spatie\Sitemap\SitemapGenerator;